PAHdb/AmesPAHdbPythonSuite/docs/sec_03i.rst

 Dealing with astronomical observations
 --------------------------------------

-Astronomical observations can be handled by the 'observation'-instance, which is able to read text, ISO-SWS, and Spitzer-IRS-files (*work-in-progress*).
+Astronomical observations can be handled by the 'observation'-instance, which is able to read text, ISO-SWS, and Spitzer-IRS-files.

 .. code:: python